pat0s/pat0s/README.md

 My name is *Patrik Sehnoutek*.

-:school: I am in the first year of my master's degree at **Faculty of Informatics MU**.
+:school: I am in the first year of my master's studies at the **Faculty of Informatics MU**.

-:1st_place_medal: Bachelor's degree from **Faculty of Information Technology at Brno University of Technology**.
+:1st_place_medal: Bachelor's degree from the **Faculty of Information Technology at Brno University of Technology**.

 - 📫 How to reach me:
     - patriksehnoutek@gmail.com